haradonmatwit/EZ-Expense/README.md

    Opening the project through cloned repository link:

           1) To clone the project, on the GitHub repository click on the green drop down button which says "Code" and copy the hyperlink
-          2) Open Android Studios COde then go to File > New > Project from Version Control
+          2) Open Android Studios Code then go to File > New > Project from Version Control
           3) After clicking on the "Project from Version Control" a pop-up screen will appear.
 In the "Version control" click the drop-down menu and select "Git"
           4) In the "URL" paste the project link which you copied and then choose your Directory
           5) Click on the "Clone" button